Oops! Something went wrong while submitting the form.

 Academic Success Tracking

 It is our purpose to provide support resources for the unique needs of nursing students here at Nevada State so that they will succeed.
 It is our goal that each nursing student graduates and is prepared to deliver safe, competent, and caring service.

 Book your appointment

 Book your appointment to meet with the Nursing Student Success Center Staff by clicking on the link and selecting an available time slot.

 Our office includes a director, academic success coach and more than 20 Nursing Course Assistants who fulfill roles as SI Leaders, Tutors, and Peer Assistant Lab Specialists (PALS).
 The Nursing CA is a paid position that students in the School of Nursing hold.

-MA, Director of Nursing Student Support Services
+EdD, Director of Nursing Student Support Services

 MS, Academic Success Coach